Shaun-Noronha/Shaun-Noronha/README.md

 **OCR for Regional Languages** ([Link](#))
 - Designed an OCR Web Application leveraging Easyocr and Google Trans to extract and translate text from images in regional languages, enhancing accessibility and usability for diverse users

----

-## LEADERSHIP AND INVOLVEMENT

-**University Cultural Fest XIE | Marketing Head**
-- Led a cross-functional team for undergraduate festival, implementing innovative strategies that resulted in a 40% increase in sponsorship through pitches and negotiations.
-Orchestrated meetings, managed budgets, and supervised collateral
-- Collaborated with marketing team to craft distinctive event props, leading to a 35% surge in attendance and engagement

-**IEEE Organization XIE | Organization Head**
-- Delivered well-structured and engaging presentations at IEEE conferences, addressing audiences exceeding 5000 attendees, to showcase research endeavors